 This project is available via the EPSRC Centre for Doctoral Training in Materials for Demanding Environments (CDT in M4DE), is sponsored by Hitachi and will commence October 2017.

 New build ABWR plants will be designed to have a longer operational life than previous designs, with emphasis placed on optimising the Plant Availability Factor by reducing the downtime required for maintenance.
 By increasing confidence in material performance the need for maintenance can be reduced; thus developing means to suppress & counter SCC remains a key issue for managing plants.

-This project is funded by EPSRC, the University of Manchester and our Industry partners.
+This project is funded by EPSRC, the University of Manchester and Hitachi.
 Funding is available to UK candidates.
-EU candidates are also eligible for certain projects.
-The successful candidates will have their fees paid in full and will receive an enhanced maintenance stipend of £17,000 per annum.
+The successful candidate will have their fees paid in full and will receive an enhanced maintenance stipend of £17,000 per annum.